he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monsterfamily/Linnorm.md

 ###  Linnorm Legends

 Creatures as powerful as linnorms tend to spawn stories of their own, accurate or not.
-Critical failure on a check to [[Recall Knowledge]] on linnorms might suggest that you can avoid a linnorm's death curse by closing your eyes as you deliver the fatal blow, or that rubbing poison oak on yourself can ward off a linnorm's attention.
+Critical failure on a check to [[DATABASE/action/Recall Knowledge|Recall Knowledge]] on linnorms might suggest that you can avoid a linnorm's death curse by closing your eyes as you deliver the fatal blow, or that rubbing poison oak on yourself can ward off a linnorm's attention.

 ###  Linnorm Treasure